LC-John/Simple-Adversarial-Examples/README.md

 Though the low-dimensional manifold problem exists, there are some ways to generate fake examples from some random samples.
 One simple but very effective way is the INNg.
 Its original motivation is to use vivid adversarial samples to help the classifier to get more accurate classification surfaces.
 Yet, we could see it in the other way -- this approach use a classifier to help perform a transformation upon a given distribution (e.g. uniform or gaussian) iteratively, and makes the result distribution as similar to the data distribution as possible.

-In the demo, we apply INNg-single architecture, and replace the CNN with an MLP (to make it simple).
+In the demo in ```simple_inng_mlp```, we apply INNg-single architecture, and replace the CNN with an MLP (to make it simple).
 The data is random generated, and we assume only those in the two squares are real, possitive data points, while others are all fake, negative.

 As shown below, we sample 2000 data points from a Gaussian distribution at first, and perform transformation upon them iteratively following INNg-single training algorithm.